Just leave the fields blank that you don't want to search

 |Post Nominals||BSc(Hons) PhD CChem MRSC MAPS|

-Forensic and Analytical Science – profiling of illicit medicines, thermoanalytical techniques;
+Forensic and Analytical Science – Profiling of illicit medicines using thermoanalytical and chromatographic techniques.

 |Teaching and Learning||Course Leader MSc Pharmaceutical Science;

 Lecturer on MPharm (Pharmacy); BSc(Hons) Forensic and Analytical Science.
 Project Supervisor on MSc Analytical Science.